 As a narrative sex therapist, I am dedicated to using a non-pathologizing approach to therapy.
 I do not make any assumptions about my clients’ experiences; instead, I prefer to stay curious as I get to know my clients and help them navigate the problems in their lives.

 There is absolutely no judgment in our conversations—I want my clients to feel comfortable to talk to me about anything.
 I often find myself deeply moved and inspired by the stories clients bring to therapy.
 That is one of the biggest reasons why I love what I do.

-Making the decision to see a therapist can already be anxiety-provoking, so not finding what you’re looking for is quite discouraging.
-But please, do not let the process keep you from your preferred story of your life.
-I can assure you that once you find a therapist who is a good fit, you will not regret it.
+If you’ve made it this far, you already are taking an important step in your healing journey.
+Making the decision to see a therapist can be anxiety-provoking, and not finding what you’re looking for is quite discouraging.
+But please, do not let this process keep you from your preferred story.
+I can assure you that once you find a therapist who is a good fit, you will not regret this important decision.

 "Stories matter.
 Many stories matter.
 Stories have been used to dispossess and to malign, but stories can also be used to empower and to humanize.
 Stories can break the dignity of a people, but stories can also repair that broken dignity" - Chimamanda Ngozi Adichie

 Narrative therapy is a non-judgmental, non-pathologizing, and collaborative approach to helping people separate from the problems affecting their experiences in life.
 I believe that narrative therapy can help people break free from confining self-narratives by connecting them with alternative stories of their lives and the intentions that support their preferred realities.